Wenceslaus I of Legnica

-He was the eldest son of Bolesław III the Generous, Duke of Legnica-Brieg by his first wife, Margaret of Bohemia.
+He was the eldest son of Bolesław III the Generous, Duke of Legnica-Brzeg by his first wife, Margaret of Bohemia.
 He was named after his maternal grandfather, King Wenceslaus II of Bohemia.

 Biography

 Early years

 The circumstances surrounding Wenceslaus's childhood and adolescence are unknown.
-The first attested presence of the young heir of Legnica-Brieg was in 1329, when he, alongside his father, paid homage to King John of Luxemburg, his uncle, husband of his maternal aunt Elisabeth.
+The first attested presence of the young heir of Legnica-Brzeg was in 1329, when he, alongside his father, paid homage to King John of Bohemia, his uncle, husband of his maternal aunt Elisabeth.

 Co-ruler

-Bolesław III's free-spending way infuriated Wenceslaus, who, worried about the fate of the family's patrimony.
+Bolesław III's free-spending ways infuriated Wenceslaus, who worried about the fate of the family's patrimony.
 This prompted Wenceslaus to rebel against his father.
-Bolesław III didn't want to fight with his son, and so gave to him the Duchy of Namysłów as an independent fief, in 1338.
-Four years later (1342), Bolesław III decided to abdicate all his lands to his two surviving sons - Wenceslaus and his younger brother Louis I of Brzeg - in exchange for Namysłów, which was almost immediately sold by Bolesław III to King Casimir III the Great.
-Together with his second wife, Katharina Šubić, Bolesław III retired to the small towns of Brieg and Oława, where he retained residences.
+Bolesław III did not want to fight with his son, and so gave him the Duchy of Namysłów as an independent fief in 1338.
+Four years later (1342), Bolesław III decided to abdicate all his lands to his two surviving sons – Wenceslaus and his younger brother Louis I of Brzeg – in exchange for Namysłów, which was almost immediately sold by Bolesław III to King Casimir III the Great.
+Together with his second wife, Katharina Šubić, Bolesław III retired to the small towns of Brzeg and Oława, where he retained residences.

 The two brothers initially decided to co-rule without any land divisions, in order to pay the huge debts of the duchy.
 The resources of Legnica were minimal because their eccentric father had sold several productive parcels of land.
 Even the extraction of gold from the mines of Mikołajowice proved insufficient.

 In 1345, the brothers decided upon a formal division of their authority and rule.
 Louis convince his older brother to ceded him the overlordship of Legnica in exchange for the towns of Złotoryja, Chojnów, Chocianów and Lubin (Lüben).

 Consolidation of power

 However, within one year, Wenceslaus changed his mind, believing the division of the Duchy of Legnica to be inherently inequitable.
 Two reasons motivated him: he was seriously ill, and after eight years of childless marriage, his wife was expecting their first child.
 Wenceslaus claimed all the inheritance of Legnica; in exchange, he promised to name Louis as his sole heir, even if his unborn child was a son.
 Louis agreed and resigned his lands to Wenceslaus.
 In exchange, he received monetary compensation of 400 pieces of silver per year and the possession of the palace of Buczyna.

-The unexpected renunciation by Louis, without a fight, may have been motivated by his belief that his brother was dying, and that he would soon regain Legnica.
-However, with time, it became apparent that Wenceslaus, despite his illness, was not dying.
+The unexpected renunciation by Louis, without a fight, may have been motivated by his belief that his brother was dying and that he would soon regain Legnica.
+However, with time it became apparent that Wenceslaus, despite his illness, was not dying.
 The situation was further complicated by the birth of the first of Wenceslaus's four sons, Rupert.

 Louis sought to annul his resignation on the basis that the promised annual compensation was not paid, but without success.
 The situation remained in an unstable peace until the death of Bolesław III (21 April 1352), which resulted in a civil war between the brothers.